NFXF Webinar Series

 As a caregiver, it is completely understandable to feel overwhelmed when developing a future financial plan for your loved one living with Fragile X. The first thing to know is that making a plan takes time and it’s okay to feel unsure sometimes.
 If you’re feeling overwhelmed, don’t hesitate to ask for help or take breaks when you need them.
 Making a plan is a proactive and loving step towards securing the best possible life for your loved one with Fragile X, both now and in the years to come.

-The webinar was a presentation followed by a Q&A session.
-Kelly provided an overview of the various steps families and caregivers may consider and include in their financial plans.
+The webinar includes a Q&A session.
+Kelly provides an overview of the various steps families and caregivers may consider and include in their financial plans.
 The worksheet linked below is a resource to assist with taking notes on each of the steps.

 Having a comprehensive financial plan in place can provide peace of mind for a caregiver and their family, knowing that your loved one will be taken care of even when you’re not able to be directly involved.

-Kelly Piacenti is responsible for the MassMutual SpecialCare program which includes nearly five hundred Special Care Planners*.
+Kelly Piacenti, MA, CHSNC®, is responsible for the MassMutual SpecialCare program which includes nearly five hundred Special Care Planners*.
 She also oversees partnerships between MassMutual and the largest special needs non-profit organizations across the country; including The Arc, Autism Society, Huntington’s Disease Society of America, National Down Syndrome Congress (NDSC), Tuberous Sclerosis Alliance, and United Cerebral Palsy (UCP).

 She has worked with MassMutual since July 2016.
 Before joining MassMutual, she led the MetLife Center for Special Needs Planning, where she was employed from 1991 through 2016.
 Kelly holds her Master’s degree and resides in Chester, New Jersey with her husband and children.
 She was the mother of a child with special needs for 19 years and possesses the knowledge, insight, and empathy to act as a mentor and resource for families facing similar challenges.